streamnative/mop/docs/proposals/mip-7 Migrate MoP proxy to pulsar-proxy/Migrate MoP proxy to pulsar-proxy.md

 However, the MQTT protocol is not supported re-use sockets (don’t have an identifier), So we have to expand the existing protocol to support it.

-The following section will introduce this approach.

 ### Enhancement MQTT protocol between proxy and broker

 In the current implementation we define simple protocol to support it, for compatibility I want to reuse this logic until we need more protocol features and we can switch to using `protobuf`.

-The current protocol details you can check here:

 ### Configuration